-Mandu Mandu Walk is a 3km, grade 3 hike located in the Cape Range National Park, Western Australia.
-The hike should take around 1.25 hrs to complete.
+Mandu Mandu Walk is a 3km, grade 3 hike in Cape Range National Park, Western Australia.
+This hike typically takes 1.25 hours to complete.

 The Mandu Mandu walk is an excellent three kilometre loop trail that leads along the gorge rim then descends into the gorge.
 It is steep in sections so a reasonable degree of fitness is required.
 Go early in theday when it’s cooler and you’ll have good chance of spotting some rock wallabies.